or to correctly reorganize one.

 How do you decide to purchase a product or service comparable in pricing and some resemblance of similarity?
 Was it price sensitive?
 Did it come in assorted colors?
 How was the service?
 After your purchase, what did you think about the customer service?

 Another way to look at customer-centric marketing is-everything marketing starts and ends with your customer… cater to them, listen to them, and react to them.
 The results are amazing.

 When you email a purchaser, ask them what they think about your service or product.
 Their answers will probably show you are already doing customer-centric marketing.
+Collect and record this data.
 The best marketing strategy that pinpoints the many reasons to keep and gain new customers.

 Do they?
 Do you?

 Your time is better suited to listen to, talk to, and better understand your customers.
 This can increase your marketing results, customer acquisition, and customer retention.

 Here are 17 short sentences that can help you learn more about customers.
 Plus, there is no rule saying you cannot use it with prospects.

 Please share with others–except your competition!

 Direct marketing copy is like a puzzle.

 Sharing my time with you is not over at the end of a post.
 There are many ideas I experienced in owning a small business.
 My ideas about using and writing direct marketing and customer-centric copy are from my experience as a small business owner and a marketing entrepreneur in marketing, advertising, and selling content, articles, reports based on my philosophy of people learn by reading, then learn by doing.